parag1604/react1/README.md

+# react1
+A simple view to connect with the REST API using React.js

+run *npm install* to install dependencies and then *npm start* to run the react view engine server

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>